Case of the Basse-Pointe 16

-L’affaire des 16 de Basse-Pointe or the "Case of the Basse-Pointe Sixteen" is an unsolved French criminal case that lasted from 1948 until 1951.
+The Case of the Basse-Pointe Sixteen (affaire des seize de Basse-Pointe) is an unsolved French criminal case that lasted from 1948 until 1951.
 The trial went beyond the framework of the Assize Court to become a trial about French colonialism in the Antilles.
 It was also notable for the outpouring of solidarity from trade union and communist movements in Martinique and in mainland France, Bordeaux in particular.

 Overview

 In September 1948 there was a strike on a sugar plantation in Basse-Pointe, Martinique.
 On September 6, the white administrator, Guy de Fabrique Saint-Tours, was killed by thirty-six strikes with a large blade (a cutlass or a machete).
 Following an intense manhunt lasting several weeks, sixteen sugar cane cutters were arrested.
 They were imprisoned in Martinique for three years awaiting trial until their 1951 transfer to Bordeaux.
 All were acquitted due to lack of evidence.

 Progress of the case

 A tense social context

 In 1946, Martinique had transformed from a colonial territory to an overseas French department.
 Tensions persisted around racism and the legacies of slavery, particularly as it shaped economic inequalities related to labor and land ownership.
 This included the concentration of property ownership and power amongst the white béké class (about 1% of the population) despite strenuous working conditions, high cost of living, and low wages for the majority non-white population.

 The béké population had also largely supported the authoritarian and Nazi-allied Vichy regime that had briefly administered Martinique during World War Two.
 Communist and communist-allied resistance movements had also gained influence during the war, contributing to increasingly numbers of strike actions in the aftermath of the war in the lead up to departmentalization.

 The social context was growing tense and the administration sometimes relied on violent repression of protests, particularly against communist and trade unionist movements.
 Six months just before the events in Basse-Pointe on the Lajus estate in Carbet, the first prefect Pierre Trouillé ordered the local garde mobile to fire without warning on striking workers, killing three and seriously injuring two.